Mackey Arena

 Mackey Arena is located in West Lafayette, Indiana.
 Part of the Purdue University campus, it is home to the university's basketball teams, and occasionally hosts home games for the volleyball and wrestling teams.
-The arena opened in 1967 as a replacement for Lambert Fieldhouse.
+The arena opened in 1967 as a replacement home for Purdue's basketball teams for Lambert Fieldhouse, which still exists but used for other sports.

 History

 Originally named Purdue Arena, it was renamed on March 3, 1971, to honor Purdue alumnus and longtime athletic director Guy "Red" Mackey.
 On December 12, 1997, the floor was renamed Keady Court in honor of longtime men's coach Gene Keady.
 The circular arena, similar to several built in the 1960s, seats 14,876, and is considered by many as one of the loudest arenas in the nation due to its domed aluminum roof.

 Renovations

 In recent years, Mackey Arena has experienced numerous upgrades and improvements, including: